sinanisler/WordPress.js/README.md

 ### ✔ Why
-Mst of the users or developers (like me) doesnt want to maintain two or more servers.
+Most of the users or developers (like me) doesnt want to maintain two or more servers.

 Why not make a modern WordPress Theme but use just one server ?